BOBoulong/up_laravel/README.md

 Our project is a Backoffice application for staff to order items for customers.

 ## Project requirements
-php 8
+php 8\n
 mysql or any relational database

 ## How to run the project
-update env to your database connection please refer to ( .env.examples ) composer install php artisan migrate php artisan serve
+update env to your database connection please refer to ( .env.examples )\n composer install\n php artisan migrate\n php artisan serve\n